neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

 miceo endomorphisms abelian corpuses to select soins that refer to an equilibrium solid torus. finite classes of nano ottoseconds tools of mathematics.

 topological equations for high order predictive models of stationnary heat systems.

+exactly 20 011 limited isomorphisms obstrucation on several beams models.

+models limited by cohomology and abelian varietes. no quotient groups to the current state of art.

+state of the art of lendra models and obstrucations of 11 dimensions isomorphisms.